AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 **Additional recommended standard event types:**

-Any of the remaining [event types](#standard-events) might be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
-It is recommended that if the data is available for an event type, that this data is included in your CEE schema.
+Any of the remaining [event types](#standard-events) may be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
+It is recommended that if the data is available for a particular data type, that this data is included in your schema.

-### Scenario 5: Un-subscribe (churn) on an online news outlet
+### Scenario 5: Unsubscribe (churn) on an online news outlet

 **Prediction goal:** Predict the propensity of the eligible population to unsubscribe from a service next month.